 2 Goal Name Loan Programs Goal Description Small business development has traditionally been a major contributor to the economic base of the City of Warren and Trumbull County.
 Low-interest loans and tax abatement policies allow companies to reinvest and expand, increasing competitiveness in the local business climate.
-In order to provide this financial assistance, the City of Warren will utilize CDBG funds to: Target small businesses, both at start-up and expansion financing; Target small businesses, both at start-up and expansion phases, that face limitations in accessing debt and equity financing; Fill market gaps for those businesses considered a risk by larger commercial lenders and entire institutions which do not currently participate in City loan programs to do so; and Fill market gaps for those businesses considered a risk by larger commercial lenders and encourage those financial institutions which do not currently participate in City loan programs to do so; and Increase participation in City loan programs, including (but not limited to): Revolving Loan CDBG Section 108 Loan Program.
-Increase participation in City loan programs, including (but not limited to): Revolving Loan Fund, Mini-Loan Fund, and CDBG Section 108 Loan Program.
-These strategies will be measured by the number of businesses assisted, the number of women and minorities assisted, the number of jobs created and/or retained, the cost per job created and/or retained, the rate of hire for low- and moderate-income residents, diversification of local business, and the rate of loans to business failure (or ratio of start-ups to failure).
-3 Goal Name Emergency Home Repair Description homes, and cannot always afford to make needed structural repairs; these services are essential to housing stock and delay disrepair due to lack of resources.
-In order to combat the deterioration of order to combat the Many low- to moderate-income householders (particularly seniors) are not able to perform routine maintenance on their homes, and cannot always afford to make needed structural repairs; these services are essential to preserve the existing housing stock and delay disrepair due to lack of resources.
-In order to combat the deterioration of owner-occupied, single-family homes in Target Area neighborhoods, the City of Warren will utilize CDBG funds to: Increase advertisement of the program, publicize quarterly in bulletins, social service provider offices, senior centers, and retail outlets; and Continue providing program funding toward emergency rehabilitation project homeowners.
-Continue providing program funding toward emergency rehabilitation projects for eligible single-family homeowners.
+In order to provide this financial assistance, the City of Warren will utilize CDBG funds to: • Target small businesses, both at start-up and expansion phases, that face limitations in accessing debt and equity financing; • Fill market gaps for those businesses considered a risk by larger commercial lenders and encourage those financial institutions which do not currently participate in City loan programs to do so; and Increase participation in City Ioan programs, including (but not limited to): Revolving Loan Fund, Mini-Loan Fund, and CDBG Section 108 Loan Program.
+These strategies will be measured by the number of businesses assisted, the number of women and minorities assisted, the number of jobs created and/or retained, the cost per job created and/or retained, the rate of hire for low- and moderate- income residents, diversification of local business, and the rate of loans to business failure (or ratio of start-ups to failure).
+3 Goal Name Emergency Home Repair Goal Description Many low- to moderate-income householders (particularly seniors) are not able to perform routine maintenance on their homes, and cannot always afford to make needed structural repairs; these services are essential to preserve the existing housing stock and delay disrepair due to lack of resources.
+In order to combat the deterioration of owner-occupied, single-family homes in Target Area neighborhoods, the City of Warren will utilize CDBG funds to: Increase advertisement of the program, publicize quarterly in bulletins, social service provider offices, senior centers, and retail outlets; and Continue providing program funding toward emergency rehabilitation projects for eligible single-family homeowners.
 The success of the Emergency Home Repair program can be measured in number of applications taken, the number of projects completed per year, the level of maintenance five years after project completion, and the length of the homeowner's stay once the project has been completed.